-In 2017, 93% of interviews were held in the presence of an interpreter.
+In 2018, 92% of interviews were held in the presence of an interpreter, compared to 93% in 2017.
+115

-According to some stakeholders, the quality of interpretation can vary widely.
-Some asylum seekers have reported issues with translations that are too simplified (approximate translations or not in line with their answers) or with inappropriate behaviour (inattentive interpreters or interpreters taking the liberty to make personal reflections or laughing with the protection officer).
-Finally, sometimes the protection officers themselves act as interpreters and this can have a diverse impact.
+According to some stakeholders, the quality of interpretation can vary significantly.
+Some asylum seekers have reported that translations are too simplified (e.g. approximate translations or not in line with their answers) or carried out with inappropriate behaviour (e.g. inattentive interpreters or interpreters taking the liberty to make personal reflections or laughing with the protection officer).
+Moreover, OFPRA's protection officers may sometimes act as interpreters themselves, which can have a diverse impact.
 Some asylum seekers report difficulties to open up to a person who speaks the language of the country involved in the alleged persecution.
 Nevertheless, some advantages have also been reported, such as demonstrating a particular interest for the region of origin.

-OFPRA published a Code of Conduct for interpreters in November 2018.
-It has also conducted trainings for interpreters, specifically concerning certain vulnerabilities of asylum seekers.
+OFPRA published a Code of Conduct for interpreters in November 2018.116 It has also conducted trainings for interpreters, specifically concerning certain vulnerabilities of asylum seekers.
+There is no information yet on whether the Code of conduct is being well applied in practice, however.